Jaquette Liljencrantz

 Jaquette Liljencrantz (1848–1920) was a Danish (originally Swedish) writer, journalist, Women's rights activist and socialist.

 She was employed by the Danish Social Democratic newspaper Social-Demokraten in 1875.
 She became the first female member of the Social Democrats (Denmark) in 1876.

+Her older sister, Lotten von Plomgren (1831-1916), was one of the founders of Svenska kvinnoföreningen för fosterlandets försvar, (the Swedish Women's Association for the Defence of the Fatherland).
+Her niece was Ida von Plomgren, a Swedish feminist and one of the first Swedish women's foil fencing champions.